aksommerville/fullmoon4/README.md

 ## TODO Platform and tooling, should complete before diving into full maps

 - [ ] Settings menu.
-- [x] Map dark, indoors, blowback...
-Can we make a "map flags" field to contain these?
 - [ ] verify: analyze map songs, ensure no map could have a different song depending on entry point
 - [ ] verify: Check neighbor edges cell by cell (be mindful of firewall).
 Open no-neighbor edges must have blowback.
 - [ ] verify: Tile 0x0f must be UNSHOVELLABLE in all tile sheets.